Instance Scan 101

 The Checks/Definitions are mainly focussed around security of the instance.
 The Instance Scan is the driving force behind the Security Centre.

-Has multiple hundred of checks.
-The Checks/Definitions are broader.
-They convey other critical components of the instance like performance, upgradibility, etc.
+It's possible to add multiple hundred of checks, which convey critical components of the instance like performance, upgradibility, etc.

 Sits on your Platform instance.
 It’s invocable whenever you need it at the granularity you need it